 That is where the term “full-spectrum” comes into play.
-Much like extra-virgin olive oil, “full-spectrum” describes a fish oil that has preserved its natural and nutritional integrity.
+Much like extra-virgin olive oil, “full-spectrum” describes a fish oil that has preserved its natural and nutritional integrity:

 All of these fatty acids and their derivatives flourish in natural fish oil, providing a wide range of nutrients for the body to absorb and enjoy.
 In its natural state, fish oil should provide the same mix and fatty acid content as fish.
 But just as drinking filtered orange juice is not as healthy as eating a fresh orange, the more you process the oil, the less nutrients it eventually contains.

-Unfortunately, most omega-3 manufacturers process their fish oil in ways that strip the oil of its full-spectrum content.
+Unfortunately, most omega-3 manufacturers process their fish oil in ways that strip the oil of its full-spectrum nutrient content.
 When fish is harvested, the oil is extracted and cleaned to remove any heavy metals or pesticides.
 But after that cleaning process, manufacturers also skim off the top layer of oil in a procedure called “winterization.”